yxuco/DataTypeDemo/README.md

 ## Unit test framework for TIBCO BusinessEvents

 To support Test-Driven development (TDD) and Continuous Delivery (CD), we need a test framework to automate the unit tests for individual rules and rule-functions in BE applications.
 This project illustrates a light-weight framework for developers to write unit tests within the same BE application project, and expose all tests as a uniform REST API.
-The sister project [beunit](https://github.com/yxuco/beunit) illustrates how to use [JUnit](http://junit.org/) to run tests and collect test results via the REST API of this test framework.
+The sister project [beunit](https://github.com/yxuco/beunit) is a Java project that illustrates how to use [JUnit](http://junit.org/) to run tests and collect BE test results via the REST API of this test framework.
 With the help of [Maven](https://maven.apache.org/) and [Jenkins](https://jenkins-ci.org/), we can include the unit test as a step in the CD process.

 ## Prerequisites